WD-Leong/NLP-Transformer/NLP-GPT/README.md

 ```
 python movie_dialogue_torch_gpt_test.py
 ```
-The data is pre-processed in the same manner as its Tensorflow counterpart.
+The data is pre-processed in the same manner as its Tensorflow counterpart, but it is worth noting that the PyTorch code uses the Weighted Adam Optimizer `AdamW` and not the Adam optimizer.